m4c0/be-cpu/README.md

 Before trying to dig in this project, please check out Ben Eater's [YouTube Playlist](https://www.youtube.com/watch?v=HyznrdDSSGM&list=PLowKtXNTBypGqImE405J2565dvjafglHU) first.
 That's an amazing material, and he deserves a lot of credits (and tips, as well).

 This repository contains my own version of Ben Eater's CPU.
-Some people builds a car in their spare time, I build a CPU.
-I'm open-sourcing it because Ben's design is open as well.
-Maybe there'll be some videos on my own in the future.
-I also have plans of making them as a learning tool for others (so you can buy and tweak them).
+Some people build cars in their spare time, I build a CPU.
+I'm open-sourcing it because Ben's design is open as well - and Open Source Hardware is a cool concept.
+Maybe there'll be some videos on my own in the future; maybe I'll sell kits...
+Only time will tell.

 ## Mission

-First, be fun.
+Be fun.
 "Fun" is more important than "cool".
 The final result may be cool, but the path will definitely be fun.
 It's what [Arduino](https://www.arduino.cc) does in the microcontroller market - there are ICs faster than ATmega, with more memory, IOs and resources in general, but it's fun to work with Arduino and you can make cool stuff with it.

 ## General design decisions

-One visible difference from Ben's original design is the usage SMD instead of THT.
+One noticeable difference from Ben's original design is the usage of SMD instead of THT.
 Mainly because I like designing and soldering using SMD (althought I'm still learning).

-Also, due to pricing and availability, the 74LS chips are being replaced with their CMOS variants (mostly 74HC).
+Also, due to pricing and availability, the 74LS chips are being replaced with their CMOS variants - mostly 74HC.
+It has a wide range of voltages, supporting from 2V up to 6V.
+74HCT would be strictier, supporting 4.5 to 5V, which is right at the edge of what USB can provide.
+The 2-6V range allows us to change the supply voltage as required.

 Ben also tried to split his design into modules, but not all modules had its own breadbord.
-The same goes here, but enforced to be one PCB per module.
+The same goes here, but the design is strongly modular, with one module per "PCB card".

-The clock itself is slow.
-This is not a design to run in the scale of MHz.
+The clock is slow - this is not a design to run in the scale of MHz.
 It's meant to see what the CPU is doing as it runs simple algorithms, in a very low clock (less than 1kHz - TBC).
 This also allows the design to be "EMI-free" (as in "don't need to care about EMI").
 2-layer boards and lack of extra ground pins will be a thing here.

 Note: being able to implement [RISC-V](https://riscv.org) would be interesting, but definitely unfeasible with those modules.